-The Borrower(s) must have owned and occupied the property as their Principal Residence for at least six months prior to applying for the Program loan.
-Further, the Borrower(s) must maintain ownership and title to the property and reside in the property as their Principal Residence during the term of the loan.
+Borrower(s) must have owned and occupied the property as their Principal Residence for at least six months prior to applying for the Program loan.
+Further, the Borrower(s) must maintain ownership and title to the property and regularly reside in the property as their Principal Residence during the term of the loan.

-3.05 Rehabilitation Loan Program Application
+3.05 Emergency and Accessibility Loan Program Application